cloudant/sync-android/doc/migration.md

 All classes are now in the `com.cloudant.sync` package:

 * All private API classes are in the `com.cloudant.sync.internal` package.
-API users are discouraged from using these classes as fields, method signatures, and implementation details may be subject to change.
-These classes have the same status as those marked "API
-  Status: Private" in the javadoc for the 1.x versions of the library.
+API users should not use these classes as fields, method signatures, and implementation details may be subject to change.
+Directly using these classes are calling their methods in these packages is not supported.
+These classes have the same status as those marked "API Status: Private" in the javadoc for the 1.x versions of the library.
 * Everything else under `com.cloudant.sync` is public API and subject to the usual versioning and deprecation practices.
 API users can expect this to be a stable API.